UCIDataScienceInitiative/UCIDataScienceInitiative.github.io/Workshops/AdvancedR.md

 ## <a name="Instructions"></a>Pre-Workshop Instructions

-We'll expect you to have the following packages installed: `ggplot2`, `shiny`.
+We'll expect you to have the following packages installed: `ggplot2`, `shiny`, `dplyr`.

-Using RStudio is encouraged.
+Using RStudio is required, and it is recommended that you update to the latest version.

 ### <a name="Repo" href="https://github.com/UCIDataScienceInitiative/AdvancedRWorkshop">Github Repo</a>